preciofishbone/OmniaDocsG2/accessability/index.rst

 Sticky tool tips
 *****************
 The sticky tooltips functionality is being updated and expanded in Omnia.
-This section will be updated when a new version is implemented.
+Information about how this works will be added to this page, when a new Omnia version is implemented.